End to End Process Explained with Real Life Examples

 Once you have found the way you want a process to work, you can even automate it.
 How much of your day is spent allocating work, following up tasks, and putting out fires?

 How often do you find that something went wrong because someone decided to do their work in a non-standard way?
 Did you even set a standard?
-Are certain departments or functional tasks overburdened while work piles up holding up entire processes?

-Where does a Process Begin?
+Where does a process begin?

 To find the beginning of a business process, look for the trigger that sets it in motion.
 Manufacturing may seem to begin on the factory floor, but it begins long before that.
-How do you decide what to manufacture?
-When and how do you decide how much to manufacture?

 These questions may be less relevant if you manufacture a reasonably standard item with predictable demand.
 In that case, you could consider beginning your end to end process at the point where you select suppliers of raw materials.
 The concept of “end to end” process thinking allows for some flexibility in how you view it.